-This page titled 1.R: Adolescence (References) is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10: Chapter 10 Emerging Adulthood is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform.

-6.R: Adolescence (References) by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
+• 6.10: Psychological Development in Adolescence by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
 Original source: http://dept.clcillinois.edu/psy/LifespanDevelopment.pdf.